 Building on Amazon Web Services standards

 AWS Cloud Security, the primary building block for innius security, offers a wide range of security features to maintain the integrity of your data and applications in the cloud.
 AWS data centers are highly secure, and the AWS infrastructure includes a large number of compliance programs to ensure security measures in line with companies’ policies.
 The global AWS infrastructure comprises five functional regions of data centers, with new facilities about to come online.
 In response to an event that jeopardizes data and application security, AWS clients can choose to have replication occur between data centers within the same region or among regions.
 Machine data from innius are stored at an AWS data center in Ireland.

 innius follows security best practices for AWS environments.
 We support the AWS Shared Responsibility Model.
 In this architecture, the security of the cloud, such as data centers, infrastructure, computing and networking resources, and data storage, is the responsibility of AWS.
-The client, To-Increase, is accountable for the security in the cloud, which comprises such elements as data, applications, operating systems, and the configuration of firewalls and networks.
+The client is accountable for the security in the cloud, which comprises such elements as data, applications, operating systems, and the configuration of firewalls and networks.

 Protection for innius’ main components

 innius cloud services, which incorporate representational state transfer (REST) technology, each offer a RESTful web service interface with public as well as protected endpoints.
 The latter require an authenticated as well as an authorized caller.
 Authentication requires a security token for the innius authentication service.
 A service queries the innius authorization service to verify that a caller is in a security group associated with a security policy.

 The innius mobile and web components integrate with Auth0, the widely used authentication solution, for user logon and user token acquisition.
 They also deal with token expiration and invalidity, and respond to http errors.
 The two apps cache tokens on a device for ease-of-use and better performance, but those may be revoked or can expire at any time.